bobby-didcoding/django_course/steps/module_11.md

 >Note: Please 'cd' into the root directory and fire up your virtual environment!

-Okay, lets start where we left off in the last module.
+Okay, let's start where we left off in the last module.
 We have built our models.
 In this module we will be building a manager that will handle the flow of data between the frontend, e-commerce app and [Stripes API](https://stripe.com/docs/api?lang=python).

-Lets get started.
+Let's get started.

 1) Utilities - Go ahead and create a new file in /ecommerce and call it utils.py.
 Use the following code.
-Don't worry - I'l walk you through what we are doing here.
+Don't worry - I'll walk you through what we're doing here.

 ```
 from dateutil.relativedelta import *